claucece/Secure-Messaging-Summit/README.md

   Signal.*

 * Thomas Ristenpart from Cornell Tech

+  Abstract to be published soon.

 * Raphael Robert from Wire

+  Abstract to be published soon.

 * Nikolas Unger, from the University of Waterloo, with the talk: